SofaDefrost/SoftRobots/docs/tutorials/Tripod/tripod-tuto.md

 ### Step 6: Adding controllers

-Controllers allow to implement custom behavior and user interaction in python.
-In this step we are adding such a controller name MyController.
-This implemented behavior is that the ServoMotor angles when the user is pressing keys up, down, left, right, + and -.
-When the user is pressing the spacebar an animation is started that moves the robots from its a flat configuration to one that match the ones of the fabricated robot.
+The servo motors have a default angular position.
+To interactively change this default position we will add a dedicated object called a *Controller*.
+Controllers allow to implement custom behavior and end-user interaction directly using python.

+In this step we are adding such a controller.

+The controller is implementing:

+ - CTRL+Key A to move the servo motors from their initial shape to their physical position

+ - CTRL+key up to increase the angle for servo 0

+ - CTRL+key down to decrease change the angle for servo 0

+ - CTRL+Key left to increase the angle for servo 1

+ - CTRL+Key right to decrease the angle for servo 1

+ - CTRL+Key plus to increase the angle for servo 2

+ - CTRL+Key minus to decrease the angle for servo 2

 <pre>
 <a href="details/step6.pyscn"> <img src="../../images/icons/play.png" width="16px"/>Try the scene in Sofa.</a>